Nottingham city centre: Entertainment

 Nottingham is home to a wide variety of entertainment venues, the largest of which is the 10,000-seater Motorpoint Arena Nottingham (part of the National Ice Centre), where many big-name acts perform regularly.

 The city's major producing theatre, the Nottingham Playhouse, has built up a national reputation for its exciting, innovative and contemporary new works.

 The Nottingham Royal Centre incorporates the 2,500-seater Royal Concert Hall and the Victorian Theatre Royal.
 The Royal Concert Hall is the region's top venue for classical music and regularly plays host to world-class orchestras and ballets, while the Theatre Royal is considered one of the finest venues in the country for major touring West End musicals and plays.

 Nottingham has a significant stand-up comedy scene, with a large open mic circuit.
 Nottingham's branch of The Glee Club is situated along the Nottingham Canal.

 The Cornerhouse entertainment complex houses a multi-screen Cineworld cinema, a multitude of continental pavement cafés and restaurants, a casino, a flight simulator and an indoor crazy 18-hole golf course.

 Eastside City

 There is a redevelopment project in progress that is changing the former industrial brownfield area to the east of Nottingham city centre's historic core, which will be known as Eastside City.
-This area stretches from the Nottingham-Beeston Canal in the south towards the National Ice Centre.
+This area stretches from the Nottingham Canal in the south towards the National Ice Centre.
 There are plans to create a site named 'The Island', which will form the heart of the regeneration zone with public open spaces, restaurants and bars and a park for the city's inhabitants.
 The planned development consists of homes, offices and retail units.